CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-licensing.md

 5. To remove a user, click the corresponding row and then click "Remove".
 You can assign multiple terminal users to a single SAP user.

-6. Attempt to log in to the WMS client using the terminal user credentials.
+6. Attempt to log in to the CompuTec WMS client using the terminal user credentials.
 If the license is not yet assigned, you will receive the message: "Terminal not licensed".

 <Tabs groupId="os" defaultValue="android">
   <TabItem value="android" label="Android">